7 Eco-Friendly Shower Curtains To Green Your Bathroom

 It's a no-brainer that choosing an ethically made fabric shower curtain over its plastic counterpart is better for you and the planet.

 It's also one thing you can do to make your bathroom more sustainable.
-You can also save a ton of water and opt for shampoo bars and ditch plastic bottles once and for all.
+You can also save a ton of water, opt for shampoo bars, and ditch plastic bottles once and for all.
 Looking for more sustainable options for your home?
 Check out the brand directory.

 Candice Batista